cicsdev/cics-java-jcics-samples/README.md

 A JAR file for each CICS bundle project is created inside the application project  `target` sub-directory and a CICS bundle ZIP file inside the CICS bundle project `target` directory.

-### Option 3 - Building with Eclipse
+### Option 2 - Building with Eclipse and the CICS Explorer SDK for Java

 To import the sample into Eclipse either
-1. Clone the repository using your IDEs support, such as the Eclipse Git plugin 2.File Import Existing Projects into Workspace, and select the expanded zip archive directory as the root directory Ensure you check "Search for nested projects", and do not select "Copy projects into workspace"
+1. Clone the repository using your IDEs support, such as the Eclipse Git plugin,**or**
+2. Use the **File > Import > Existing Projects into Workspace** wizard and select the expanded zip archive directory as the root directory
+Ensure you check "Search for nested projects", and do not select "Copy projects into workspace"

 The sample comes pre-configured for use with Java 17 and the CICS TS V5.5 Target Platform.
 When you initially import the project to your IDE, if your IDE is not configured for Java 17, or does not have CICS Explorer SDK installed with the correct 'Target Platform' set, you might experience local project compile errors.